Punta Gorda, Belize Travel Guide + Best Things to Do

 Travelers interested in a laid-back, relaxing Caribbean destination might find that Punta Gorda (or PG as the locals call it) is just the place.

 This post contains affiliate links.
+This post was last updated in May 2026.

 This image depicts a tropical residential area in Punta Gorda, Belize, with houses nestled among lush palm trees and greenery.
 In the distance, rolling hills or small mountains rise against a cloudy sky, creating a peaceful and scenic backdrop.
 The scene combines elements of rural and suburban living in a warm, natural setting.